-Besides the policy sheets containing the uprating factors (Uprate\it), the definition of income lists (ILdef\it) and tax units (TUDef\it), the first "policy" in the spine (ConstDef\it) allows the user to decide whether implementing or not the correction for tax evasion (see more detail in Section 3.4.2).
-By default, the correction is switched on.
+Besides the policy sheets containing the uprating factors (Uprate_it), the definition of income lists (ILdef_it) and tax units (TUDef_it), the first "policy" in the spine (ConstDef_it) allows the user to initialise some variables used in the simulations.
+The following switching policy TCA_it allows the user to decide whether implementing or not the correction for tax evasion (see more detail in Section 3.4.2 - by default, the switch is ON but this can be modified in the Run dialog box).
+In the policy neg_it the self employment income negative values are set to 0.

-The simulation of social insurance contributions (sicee\it, sicer\it and sicse\it) and ordinary unemployment benefit (bunct02\s - switched off by default in the systems) precedes the simulation of the personal income tax because social insurance contributions (paid by employees and self-employed) are deductible and unemployment benefit is taxable.
+The simulation of social insurance contributions (sicee_it, sicer_it and sicse_it) and ordinary unemployment benefit (bunct02_s - switched off by default in the systems) precedes the simulation of the personal income tax because social insurance contributions (paid by employees and self-employed) are deductible and unemployment benefit is taxable.

-On the revenue side, first is simulated the tax on rental income (tinrt\s) followed by the property tax (tprmb\s and tprob\s) and the addictional solidarity contribution (tinto\s).
+On the revenue side, first is simulated the tax on rental income (tinrt_s) followed by the property tax (tprmb_s and tprob_s) and the additional solidarity contribution (tinto_s) and the reduction of public sector salaries (yem) and public pensions (poa).

-The personal income tax is simulated in three different policy sheets: tintsna\s (including the main tax deductions and the tax schedule), tintc\s (personal tax credits) and tinna\s (family tax credits and final calculation of the tax).
-Additional regional personal income tax (tinrg\it) and separate taxation on capital income (tinkt\it) follow.
+The personal income tax is simulated in three different policy sheets: tintsna_s (including the main tax deductions and the tax schedule), tintc_s (personal tax credits) and tinna_s (family tax credits and final calculation of the tax).
+Additional regional personal income tax (tinrg_it) and separate taxation on capital income (tinkt_it) follow.

-The last four policy sheets of the spine (before the "output" policy sheets) include the simulation of the Social Allowance to individuals older than 65 (poamt\s) and the Family Allowances (bfacpxc\s, bfalp\it and bfacpwc\it).
+The last four policy sheets of the spine (before the "output" policy sheets) include the simulation of the Social Allowance to individuals older than 65 (poamt_s) and the Family Allowances (bfacpxc_s, bfalp_it and bfacpwc_it).

-Table 14.
-EUROMOD Spine: order of simulation, 2009-2012
+Table 13.
+EUROMOD Spine: order of simulation, 2009-2013

-Policy Description Main output Uprate_it Uprating factors ConstDef_it Tax evasion corrections and other system definitions ILDef_it Income concepts TUDef_it Assessment units sicee_it Employee SICs tsceepi_s, tsceesf_s sicer_it Employer SICs tscerpi_s, tscerui_s, tscersv_s, tscerfa_s, tscersf_s, tscersi_s sicse_it Self-employed SICs tscsepi_s, tscseml_s tinrt_it Tax on rental income tinrt_s tpr_it Property tax tprmb_s, tprob_s bunct02_it Ordinary Unemployment benefit bunct02_s tinto_it Additional solidarity contribution tinto_s tintsna_it Personal Income Tax: Deductions and tax schedule tintsna_s tintc_it Personal Income Tax: personal tax credits tinna_s tinna_it Personal Income Tax: family tax credits and final tax tinna_s tinrg_it Additional Regional Personal Income Tax tinrg_s tinkt_it Separate Taxation on Capital Income, tinktcp_s, tinktdt_s, arrears and severance pay tinktdv_s, tinktbd_s, tinktgb_s, tinsv_s poamt_it Social Allowance to individuals older than 65 poamt_s bfacpxc_it Family allowance: couple and 0 child bfacpxc_s bfalp_it Family allowance: one parent and children bfalp_s bfacpwc_it Family allowance: two parents and children bfacpwc_s output_std_it Standard output - individual level output_std_hh_it Standard output - household level
+Policy Description Main output Uprate_it Uprating factors ConstDef_it Variable initialisation TCA_it Tax evasion correction ILDef_it Income concepts TUDef_it Assessment units yem_it Minimum wage (not existent in Italy and hence switched off) neg_it Negative self-employment income set to 0 yse sicee_it Employee SICs tsceepi_s, tsceesf_s sicer_it Employer SICs tscerpi_s, tscerui_s, tscersv_s, tscerfa_s, tscersf_s, tscersi_s sicse_it Self-employed SICs tscsepi_s, tscseml_s tinrt_it Tax on rental income tinrt_s tpr_it Property tax tprmb_s, tprob_s bunct02_it Ordinary Unemployment benefit bunct02_s tinto_it Additional solidarity contribution tinto_s, yem, poa tintsna_it Personal Income Tax: Deductions and tax schedule tintsna_s tintc_it Personal Income Tax: personal tax credits tinna_s tinna_it Personal Income Tax: family tax credits and final tax tinna_s tinrg_it Additional Regional Personal Income Tax tinrg_s tinkt_it Separate Taxation on Capital Income, tinktcp_s, tinktdt_s, arrears and severance pay tinktdv_s, tinktbd_s, tinktgb_s, tinsv_s poamt_it Social Allowance to individuals older than 65 poamt_s bfacpxc_it Family allowance: couple and 0 child bfacpxc_s bfalp_it Family allowance: one parent and children bfalp_s bfacpwc_it Family allowance: two parents and children bfacpwc_s output_std_it Standard output - individual level output_std_hh_it Standard output - household level